junxit/us-congress-bills-114/metadata.md

 - 2015-06-10 — Referred to the Committee on Financial Services, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-06-10 — Referred to the Committee on Financial Services, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-06-10 — Sponsor introductory remarks on measure.
 (CR E867)
+- 2015-07-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-07-14 — Considered under suspension of the rules. (consideration: CR H5127-5130; text of measure as introduced: CR H5127-5128)
+- 2015-07-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2722.
+- 2015-07-14 — Mr. Luetkemeyer moved to suspend the rules and pass the bill, as amended.
+- 2015-07-15 — Considered as unfinished business. (consideration: CR H5183-5184, H5213-5214; text of modification by amendment: CR H5183-5184)
+- 2015-07-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-07-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 9, 1 Present (Roll no. 442).
+- 2015-07-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 9, 1 Present (Roll no. 442).
+- 2015-07-15 — UNANIMOUS CONSENT - Mr. Luetkemeyer asked unanimous consent that the text of H.R.
+2722, as proposed to be passed under suspension of the rules, be modified by the amendment at the desk.
+Agreed to without objection.
+- 2015-07-16 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.